 This easy rice pudding recipe is perfectly flavored with vanilla, raisins, and spices.
-The pudding is a custard-like dessert with and egg and milk mixture.
+The pudding is a custard-like dessert made rich and creamy with eggs and milk.

+The pudding is versatile as well.
 Add a pinch of nutmeg to the pudding or replace the raisins with dried cranberries or blueberries.
 Chopped apricots or dates could be substituted as well.
-Top the pudding with cinnamon sugar and chopped toasted pecans, if desired, or serve with fresh whipped cream or whipped topping.
+Top the pudding with cinnamon sugar and chopped toasted pecans, if desired, or serve with freshly whipped cream or whipped topping.

 From previous comments, some recommendations include stirring about halfway through the cooking time and using part cream with milk.

 - 1/2 teaspoon vanilla

 - 1/4 cup raisins

 - Heat the oven to 350 F (180° C/Gas 4).
 Butter a 1 1/2- to 2-quart shallow baking dish or spray it with nonstick cooking spray.

 - In a large mixing bowl, combine the rice with the granulated sugar, the beaten eggs, milk, vanilla, raisins, and cinnamon.
 Blend well with a spoon.